-We are a clinical stage biopharmaceutical company with a limited operating history.
+We are a biopharmaceutical company with a limited operating history.

-We are a clinical stage specialty pharmaceutical company with a limited operating history upon which you can evaluate our business and prospects.
+We are a biopharmaceutical company with a limited operating history upon which you can evaluate our business and prospects.
 We must complete clinical studies and receive regulatory approval before commercial sales of a product can commence.
 The likelihood of success of our business plan must be considered in light of the problems, substantial expenses, difficulties, complications and delays frequently encountered in connection with developing and expanding early-stage businesses and the regulatory and competitive environment in which we operate.
 Pharmaceutical product development is a highly speculative undertaking, involves a substantial degree of risk and is a capital-intensive business.

-Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by companies in the early stages of development, especially early-stage clinical pharmaceutical companies such as ours.
+Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by companies in the early stages of development, especially early-stage pharmaceutical companies such as ours.
 Potential investors should carefully consider the risks and uncertainties that a company with a limited operating history will face.
 In particular, potential investors should consider that we cannot assure you that we will be able to, among other things:

-- successfully implement or execute our business plan, and we cannot assure you that our business plan is sound; - successfully complete product development/formulation, and clinical trials for CTx-1301, CTx-1302, and/or CTx-2103 as well as for the marketing of any or all products; - successfully manufacture or have manufactured clinical product and establish commercial drug supply; - secure adequate intellectual property protection for our products; - attract and retain an experienced management and advisory team; - raise sufficient funds in the capital markets or otherwise to effectuate our business plan, including the preparation and completion of our Phase 3 clinical program for CTx-1301; - secure acceptance of our drug candidates in the medical community and with third-party payors and consumers; - launch commercial sales of our drug candidates, whether alone or in collaboration with others; - comply with post-marketing regulatory requirements; and - utilize the funds that we do have and/or raise in the future to efficiently execute our business strategy.
+- · successfully implement or execute our business plan, and we cannot assure you that our business plan is sound; - successfully complete product development/formulation, and clinical trials for CTx-1301, CTx-1302, and/or CTx-2103 as well as for the marketing of any or all products; - successfully manufacture or have manufactured clinical product and establish commercial drug supply in light of the manufacturing delays we experienced with respect to the clinical supply of CTx-1301 at our former contract manufacturing organization (CMO); - secure adequate intellectual property protection for our products; - attract and retain an experienced management and advisory team; - raise sufficient funds in the capital markets or otherwise following this offering to effectuate our business plan, including the preparation and completion of our Phase 3 clinical program for CTx-1301; - secure acceptance of our drug candidates in the medical community and with third-party payors and consumers; - launch commercial sales of our drug candidates, whether alone or in collaboration with others; - comply with post-marketing regulatory requirements; and - utilize the funds that we do have and/or raise in this offering or in the future to efficiently execute our business strategy.